Lower Saxony: Historical subdivisions

 On 1 January 2005 the four administrative regions or governorates (Regierungsbezirke), into which Lower Saxony had been hitherto divided, were dissolved.
 These were the governorates of Braunschweig, Hanover, Lüneburg and Weser-Ems.

+Largest towns

+The largest towns in Lower Saxony as of 31 December 2017:

 History

 Regional history prior to foundation of Lower Saxony

 The name of Saxony derives from that of the Germanic confederation of tribes called the Saxons.
 Before the late medieval period, there was a single Duchy of Saxony.
-The term "Lower Saxony" was used after the dissolution of the stem duchy in the late 13th century to disambiguate the parts of the former duchy ruled by the House of Welf from the Electorate of Saxony on one hand, and from the Duchy of Westphalia on the other.
+The term "Lower Saxony" was used after the dissolution of the stem duchy in the late 13th century to distinguish the parts of the former duchy ruled by the House of Welf from the Electorate of Saxony on one hand, and from the Duchy of Westphalia on the other.